sdsc-hpc-training-org/reverse-proxy/README.md

 To start a notebook using the compute queue in your home directory for 60 minutes:
 `./start-jupyter -d ~ -p compute -t 60`

-To start a jupyterlab server on Comet or Stratus `./start-jupyter -b slurm/jupyterlab.sh`
+To start a jupyterlab server
+`./start-jupyter -s jupyterlab`

-To start a jupyterlab server on TSCC
+To start a notebook server
-`start-jupyter -b torque/jupyterlab.sh`
+`./start-jupyter -s notebook`

+To start a notebook with a single gpu
+`./start-jupyter -p gpu-shared -g 1 -d ~`

+To start a notebook with a tensorflow container `./start-jupyter -t 00:30:00 -g 1 -p gpu-shared -i /share/apps/gpu/singularity/images/tensorflow/tensorflow-v2.3.0-gpu-20200929.simg`